List of The Stand characters: Nick Andros

 A 22-year-old deaf-mute drifter, originally from Caslin, Nebraska, Nick Andros is beaten and robbed outside of (fictional) Shoyo, Arkansas by some local thugs, shortly after the start of the epidemic.
 Mildly injured in the assault and initially jailed, Andros is befriended by the local sheriff and his wife.
 Andros expresses a desire to press charges against his attackers, and the sheriff tracks down and arrests three of the four before falling ill with the superflu.
 Andros becomes the newest deputy, due to the absence of any other healthy people, and watches two of the thugs die of the plague, along with the sheriff.
 Andros decides to let the third prisoner go, and tends to the sheriff's wife before she also dies.

 In the original 1978 publication of the novel, Andros falls from a bicycle and hits his head in the abandoned Shoyo, but scratches on his leg from the fall become infected and leave him sick for days.
 In the 1990 revised–expanded edition the injuries occur under different circumstances: Ray Booth, Andros' fourth attacker who escaped arrest but is slowly succumbing to the plague, attacks Andros a second time and nearly blinds him in one eye; panicking, Andros accidentally fires his service weapon before unholstering it and the bullet grazes his leg, causing the limb to become infected.
 Although Andros kills the weakened Booth, the injuries force him to wear an eye patch for most of the story.

 Andros eventually recovers from the infection to his leg and begins his journey to Hemingford Home, Nebraska.
 Along the way he meets Tom Cullen, and later, Ralph Brentner, June Brinkmeyer, Gina McCone, Dick Ellis, and Olivia Walker; the group becomes a surrogate family to him.
 Andros leads the growing band of survivors to both Nebraska and Mother Abagail, who guides them on to Boulder.
 Andros serves on the Free Zone Committee, for which he is the leading thinker, and eventually recruits Cullen as a member of the spy contingent that travels to the West coast.

 He does not like or trust Harold Lauder and unilaterally nixes his initial placement on the FZC.
 Andros is killed by Lauder's bomb and it is later revealed that he was meant to lead the stand against Flagg.
-Andros later reappears as a spirit to Cullen and, finally able to speak, guides Cullen as he attempts to return from Vegas, and showing him how to save the life of a very ill Redman.
+Andros later reappears as a spirit to Cullen and, finally able to speak, guides Cullen as he attempts to return from Vegas and shows him how to save the life of a very ill Redman.

 In the 1994 miniseries, Andros was portrayed by Rob Lowe, and is from Ridley, Pennsylvania.
 In the 2020 miniseries, he was portrayed by Henry Zaga.